1780s almshouse room - photography Morley von Sternberg

 Timed entries are at 11am, 12pm, 1pm, 2pm and 3pm, with 4pm tours reintroduced from April 2017.

 Tickets to enter the Restored Almshouse (please note that general museum admission is free):

 Adults £4, Friends of the Geffrye, disabled visitors (and their companion) and children under 16 free.
-Places are limited: first-come, first-served.
+Numbers are limited and will be allocated on a first-come, first-served basis.
 Please note that only groups of 8 or more can book in advance.

 Group Visits to the Almshouse